kasperl/toit-datacake/README.md

 ```

 The code for the [example](https://github.com/toitware/toit-datacake/blob/main/examples/temperature.toit)
 is fairly straightforward.

+# Using Datacake in your own projects
 If you want to use Datacake in your own Toit-based project, you
 can install the package using:

 ```